yuanpaner/fs/REPORT.md

 ECS 150: Project #4 - File system
 I finally finish it on June 9, 2018

-question:
+<strong>Question:</storng>

-How to read and write efficiently?
+- [ ] How to read and write efficiently?
 I update after each block read and write, read and write the first block specially and continue the next blocks if exist.
 Each time I check the remaining part to do this.

-How to avoid conflict writing to the same file?
+- [ ] How to avoid conflict writing to the same file?
 System has a global fiel table, how could we implement this in user level?
 (final) file directory vs metadata ? first block not good enough?

-How to update offset better? write or read a block and update it immediately or after the whole operation done?
+- [ ] How to update offset better? write or read a block and update it immediately or after the whole operation done?

-Line 840 about touch it. could i use the unused bits and write back to disk to avoid writing the same file from diff places?
+- [ ] Line 840 about touch it. could i use the unused bits and write back to disk to avoid writing the same file from diff places?

-If I shouldn't use the unused bits in file system which has no guarantee that others also write under the same rules.
+- [ ] If I shouldn't use the unused bits in file system which has no guarantee that others also write under the same rules.

-How to make the read and write efficiency?
+- [ ] How to make the read and write efficiency?

 # General Information
 This project is to implement the support of a very simple file system based on a FAT and supports up to 128 files in a single root directory.